teal-language/tl/docs/tutorial.md

 ## Functions

-Functions in tl should work like you expect, and we have already showed various examples.
+Functions in Teal should work like you expect, and we have already showed various examples.

 You can declare nominal function types, like we do for records, to avoid